Carisbrooke: History

-Carisbrooke was for centuries the island 's capital and was once called Buccombe or Beaucombe, and means the ' fair valley'.

-The Governor of Newport once lived at Landscape House, at the upper part of Carisbrooke High Street in the Victorian era.
+Carisbrooke was for centuries the island's capital.
+It is not mentioned in Domesday Book, however, which names Bowcombe as the largest and most populous manor on the Isle of Wight.
+The latter name now applies to a hamlet about a mile to the south-west of Carisbrooke but is inferred to be the name of the village at the time of the Great Survey of 1086.
+The 18th-century antiquarian Sir Richard Worsley, in The History of the Isle of Wight, conjectured that Boucombe, or Beaucombe, means “pleasant valley”; however, modern place-name dictionaries propose “Bofa's valley” or “above the valley” as alternative interpretations.

+In 1086, the manor of Bowcombe was held by William the Conqueror, having previously belonged to Edward the Confessor.
+There were 60 households, with land for 15 ploughs, 8 acres of meadow, and woodland for five swine.
+There were also two mills and a church held by the monks of Lyre Abbey.
+The annual value of manor was £24.

-Alexander Ross, prolific Scottish writer and controversialist, was vicar of Carisbrooke from 1634 until his death in 1654.
+Alexander Ross, a prolific Scottish writer and controversialist, was vicar of Carisbrooke from 1634 until his death in 1654.

-The site of the old Carisbrooke railway station lies on the grounds of Christ the King College in the lower part of the field, which is at the end of Purdy Road.
+The site of the old Carisbrooke railway station lies in the grounds of Christ the King College, in the lower part of the field, which is at the end of Purdy Road.
 The bank is all that remains of the old line.

 When in 1917 the British royal family changed its name from the "House of Saxe-Coburg-Gotha" to the "House of Windsor" and renounced all German titles, the title of Marquess of Carisbrooke was created for the erstwhile German Prince Alexander of Battenberg.

+In 1931, the civil parish had a population of 5,232.
+On 1 April 1933, the parish was abolished and merged with Newport.